okeefm/s3g/doc/gcode_protocol.markdown

 # Supported M Codes

-## M6 - Wait for toolhead to reach temperature
-Instruct the machine to wait for the toolhead to reach its target temperature
-TODO: Should this command be depricated?

-Registers

-    P: (code) Maximum time to wait, in seconds (TODO: is this correct?)
-    T: (code, optional) If present, first change to the specified tool

-S3g Output

-    WaitForToolReady(tool_index, delay, timeout)

-Parameters

-    tool_index = T
-    delay = 100
-    timeout = P

 ## M18 - Disable axes stepper motors
 Instruct the machine to disable the stepper motors for the specifed axes.